Chandanyadav24/temp-converter/README.md

 # temp-converter
-this is the basic temperature converter.In this we use to convert celsius to fahrenheit and fahrenheit to celsius.
+this is the basic temperature converter.In this we use to convert temperature between celsius to fahrenheit and fahrenheit to celsius.